Exams and graduation

 Verification of University qualifications can be obtained from the Degree Conferrals Office.

 The University only issues one degree certificate on the day the degree is conferred.
 Proof that you have completed your course can be provided on request by the Degree Conferrals Office.
 Should you lose your original certificate, a replacement can be obtained at the cost of £30.

 Should you require a record of your academic course from the College, email the Academic Office and we will prepare one for you.
 Please explain fully what the ‘transcript’ is for, what details you would like included, how many copies are needed, and where you would like it sending.
 We are also able to produce an electronic version for online application procedures.

-Undergraduates and taught course graduate students receive an email invitation in Michaelmas Term of their final year with information about booking a degree ceremony, with a deadline during January for decisions.
-Research students will be contacted with potential degree ceremony dates once they have submitted and will be able to book a date once they have been granted leave to supplicate.
+Undergraduates and taught course graduate students will receive an email in Michaelmas Term of their final year inviting them to book a degree ceremony, with a deadline at the end of January for decisions.
+Research students will be invited to book a degree ceremony once they have been granted leave to supplicate.

 Hertford’s degree days up to May 2020 will be:

 - Saturday 13 July 2019 – morning ceremony